Rita Ora Has Cheated Death At Least Three Times By Now

 According to the Daily News, Ora told the court that she was asleep upstairs when her sister, Elena Ora, ran to her screaming, according to BBC News.
 Despite her profanity-laced remarks, Ora had nothing to fight off the thieves and could be heard planning her attack.

 “I don’t have a knife.
 I’m locked in my room.
 They’re going to come up the stairs,” she desperately told the police operator.
-The fearless hit maker is heard telling her sister they need to prepare themselves “in case some s— happens.
-Stand next to me and we can f— him up as he walks up the stairs,” she’s heard telling her sister.
+The fearless hit maker is heard telling her sister they need to prepare themselves “in case some s*** happens.
+Stand next to me and we can f*** him up as he walks up the stairs,” she’s heard telling her sister.

 Rita spoke behind the curtain as she listened to the recording.
 She couldn’t listen to any more of the recording, so she asked to leave the court.